Islamic missionary activity: In Medieval Spain

 The first phase covers the period of the Islamic conquest of the Iberian Peninsula from 711 to 1031.
 Following this conquest, the Umayyads of Córdoba promoted Islam in their newly conquered territories of what are today the modern-day European states of Spain and Portugal.
 Large numbers of local inhabitants converted to Islam as a result.

 During the Crusades

 The second phase covers the period of the Crusades from 1095 to 1291 along the eastern borders of Europe, whereby little or no Islamic missionary activity occurred in Europe due to the on-going conflict between Christian Europe and the adjoining Muslim Caliphates.

 In Eastern Europe

 The third phase covers the period of 14th–20th centuries in Eastern Europe following the establishment of the Ottoman Caliphate.
 The conquest of significant territories in Eastern Europe by the Ottomans allowed Muslim missionaries to now operate in hitherto strictly Christian areas inside Europe.
-Some regions became entirely Muslim as a result, such as the modern day European states of Albania, Kosovo and Bosnia.
+Some regions became majority Muslim as a result, such as the modern day European states of Albania, Kosovo and Bosnia and Hercegovina.